mindfactory-dev/Svgicons/docs/setup.md

 You must have one icon set configured.

+We have provided examples of some common libraries [here](icon-sets.md).

 The key is the name you use to invoke the right icon set when you get the icon.
 If you use default as a key, you only have to specify an icon name when you get the icon.